Cizr/Hill-ADN-Cryptography-Bridging-Classical-Ciphers-with-DNA-Based-Encryption/README.md

 ## **Introduction**

 Welcome to the Hill-ADN Cryptography repository!
 This innovative project amalgamates traditional Hill cipher methodologies with DNA encryption techniques, aiming to revolutionize data security.
 By harnessing the intricate properties of DNA sequences, this approach offers a robust and advanced encryption mechanism.
+For a deeper dive into the technical details and insights behind this groundbreaking fusion of classical cryptography with DNA-based techniques, [read more about it in my Medium article](https://medium.com/@benkaddourmed54/hill-adn-encryption-and-decryption-bridging-classical-cryptography-with-dna-based-techniques-e9e7fc37b415).

 ![Project Phases Flowchart](https://github.com/Cizr/Hill-ADN-Cryptography-Bridging-Classical-Ciphers-with-DNA-Based-Encryption/assets/100844208/b4d253cb-a53f-4550-8b9a-8c8e51e784e3)